BenjaminVanRyseghem/Triton/README.md

 - Triton shortcuts manager: allow on to redefine any shortcut.
 - A smart box for messages sent in the current method
 - A concept of project (close to Juraj addition in Nautilus)
+- Add text to node popups
+- Add a cmd+{digit} to reach a box
-- Add support for keyboard naviagtion in boxes
+- Add timeline compression

 ## Tips